There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 - Recognize when it’s trying to do something the architecture doesn’t support

-The Meta-Principle: Considered Change
+Considered Change

 All of this ladders up to one idea: AI should make considered changes, not expedient ones.

-I’ve started using an instruction file that encodes these principles:
+An instruction file encoding these principles:

 Boundary awareness: